- Open Access

 Electronic supplementary material

-Additional file 1:Rapid tubulin reorganization in testosterone-HSA stimulated Caco2 cells.
+Additional file 1:.
 Caco2 cells treated or not with 10-7 M testosterone-HSA for different time points were cultured in coverslips, fixed and stained with rabbit anti-α-tubulin.
 Anti-rabbit-FITC was used as secondary antibody and DRAQ5™ for nuclei staining.
 Confocal laser scanning microscopy analyzed samples.
 Magnification, ×100.
 (PPT 910 KB)